-• Press the MODE button to select energy source.
-There are three settings:

-LP (Gas Mode) - Refrigerator will operate on gas from the propane tank if the main valve is open and the tank contains gas.
-AC (Electric Mode) - Refrigerator will operate on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.

-AU (Automatic Mode) - Refrigerator will automatically start operating on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.
-If electricity is lost, it will automatically switch over to LP gas operation if gas is available.
+- Press the MODE button to select energy source.
+There are three settings: LP (Gas Mode) Refrigerator will operate on - gas from the propane tank if the main valve is open and the tank contains gas. - AC (Electric Mode) Refrigerator will operate on 120-VAC household current if the shoreline is connected or the auxiliary generator is running. - AU (Automatic Mode) Refrigerator will automatically start operating on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.
+If electricity is lost, it will automatically switch over to LP gas operation if gas is available. - Press the TEMP SET button to change temperature setting from 1 to 9 on display.
+Start at the 'coldest' setting to ensure coldest temperature in the freezer compartment, then adjust warmer as necessary after cold food has been added.

-- Press the TEMP SET button to change temperature setting from 1 to 9 on display.
-Start at the 'coldest' setting to ensure coldest temperature in the freezer compartment, then adjust warmer as necessary after cold food has been added. - NOTE: The refrigerator will retain temperature more efficiently if food is already cold before placing inside.
+NOTE: The refrigerator will retain temperature more efficiently if food is already cold before placing inside.

-For further information and operating cautions, see the refrigerator operating instructions included in your InfoCase.
+Refer to the manufacturer's user guide provided in your InfoCase for complete operating instructions, safety precautions, and maintenance information.

-REFRIGERATOR -RESIDENTIAL
+REFRIGERATOR - RESIDENTIAL